-All of the Directors will offer themselves for election or re-election at each Annual General Meeting and explanations for why their appointment or continued appointment is appropriate is included in the explanatory notes to the Notice of Annual General Meeting.
-Summary biographical details of the Directors are set out on page 32.
+All of the Directors will offer themselves for election or re-election at each Annual General Meeting and explanations for why their appointment or continued appointment is appropriate is included in the explanatory notes to the separate Notice of Annual General Meeting posted to shareholders along with this Annual Report.
+Summary biographical details of the Directors are set out on page 30.

-All Directors have access to the advice of the company secretary, who is responsible for advising the Board on all governance matters.
-Both the appointment and removal of the company secretary is a matter for the whole board.
+All Directors have access to the advice of the Company Secretary, who is responsible for advising the Board on all governance matters.
+Both the appointment and removal of the Company Secretary is a matter for the whole board.